Upspin Access Control

 wrapping the file decryption key for certain readers.

-will be semi-automatically updated when the Access
+will be semi-automatically updated when the `Access` file is changed or when

 readers' public keys are changed, on an as-available basis.